Have you heard of the ghillie suit? If you’re curious about what it is and how it’s used, you’ve come to the right place.

 Ghillie Suit Maintenance and Care

-A well-maintained ghillie suit can last for years.
+Proper care extends the life of your ghillie suit.
 Here’s how to keep your suit in top condition.

 - Repairing and Maintaining Foliage: